matfish2/vue-formular/README.md

 * `vf-number` - `input[type=number]`
 * `vf-password` - `input[type=password]`
 * `vf-email` - `input[type=email]`

+All input fields accept an optional `lazy` prop, which signifies that the value for this field in only synced on change rather than on each key stroke (see [here](https://vuejs.org/guide/forms.html#lazy)).

 * `vf-textarea` - long text

   * `tinymce` `object\boolean` `optional` Use tinymce editor (>=4.0).
 Accepts options for tinymce, or nothing.